nichlxh/genai/README.md

 With the rising interest in Agentic LLMs, I have used $4$ agents of different roles, collaborating to generate the text output.
 As per the above figure, the key components are:
-1. **Input and Output Guards (Agent):** Safeguards against (a) User Input and (b) Main Conversation Agent's output
+1. **Input and Output Guards (Agent):** Safeguards against (a) User Input and (b) Main Conversation Agent's output.
 2. **History-aware Rephrasing (Agent):** Summarize the chat history and current user prompt to rephrase the current user prompt to better retrieve relevant chunks.
 3. **Retrieval Filtering (Agent):** A 2nd layer "filter" of the chunks retrieved via vanilla RAG e.g., from 6 chunks reduced to 3 most relevant chunks.
 4. **Main Conversation (Agent):** The main conversational agent to correspond with the user.
-5. **Citation Processing:**: Ensures references are not hallucinated and citations are correctly presented to the user for a better experience.
+5. **Citation Processing:** Ensures references are not hallucinated and citations are correctly presented to the user for a better experience.

 In the following short sections, I will share more about the system developed, with the goal of providing an intuition of how each component is deployed.